Concord-Carlisle High School: Soccer

-Golf

-In 2013, the golf team captured the second state title in program history (the first in 2008), winning the Division 2 state championship by 12 shots.
-The program has placed in the top four in the state five of the last six years, including a third-place finish in 2011.
-The program has won Dual County League Small Division titles in 2011, 2012 and 2013.
-In 2019 the golf team had a notable season, placing second in the state championship and losing by only one stroke.

-Girls Ice Hockey

-On February 15, 2021, the CCHS Girls Varsity Hockey Team won their first DCL Large Championship in an 4-3 overtime win over league rivals Waltham.
+Lacrosse

+CCHS has both boys and girls varsity and junior varsity lacrosse teams.

 New school building project

 Concord Carlisle High School moved to a new, eco-friendly building in mid-April 2015, after almost 18 years of planning.
-The old school was built in the 1960s and 1970s, with a one-level "California Layout" that was unsuitable for Massachusetts weather and conditions.
-Initial approval for the building of the school was granted by the towns of Concord and Carlisle in 2011.
-The school took around 4 years to build, and is situated directly behind where the former CCHS building once stood, facing backwards.
-The project cost $93 million.
+The old school, which featured a one-level "California Layout," was constructed in the 1960s and 1970s.
+However, the design was deemed unsuitable for the weather and conditions prevalent in Massachusetts.
+In 2011, the towns of Concord and Carlisle granted initial approval for the construction of a new school.
+The project took approximately four years to complete and is located behind the previous CCHS building, with a reversed orientation.
+The total cost of the project was $93 million.

 The new school has a 600-seat auditorium, 2 attached gyms, and a 'media wall' consisting of 9 flat-screen televisions in the cafeteria.
 The new building also includes many updated safety features that the old building lacked, including fewer exits and entrances, and automated doors with security cameras and alarms.

 On September 6, 2022, voters elected to raise taxes by an estimated $660,822 in order to redesign and rebuild the school's access road.
-Supporters of this issue claimed that the road was in poor condition, and needed repairing.
-People against the proposition claimed that since the road was perfectly useable, a tax increase could be used on many other important things, such as fixing the roof.